Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 - *labelX* - The X value representing the correct indentation from the left side of the screen to add information
 - *labelY* - The Y value representing the first clear space to add information
 - *activeLabels* - The list of current active additional labels.
 Used to determine the labelY offset to use via: `labelY = labelY + (20 * #activeLabels)`.
 Be sure to insert an entry when you add your own label so other addons can space appropriately. *(Added in 1.6.11)*

+### TTTHUDRoleColorOverride(client, colorType)
+Allows overriding the color to use in place of the given player's normal role color.\
+*Realm:* Client\
+*Added in:* 2.2.9\
+*Parameters:*
+- *client* - The local player
+- *colorType* - The color modification type to use (e.g. "dark", "highlight", "scoreboard", "sprite", "radar") (Defaults to `nil`).

+*Return:* The new role color to use for the local player.
+If you have no opinion (e.g. let other logic determine this) then don't return anything at all.

+### TTTHUDRoleNameOverride(client)
+Allows overriding the name to use in place of the given player's normal role name.\
+*Realm:* Client\
+*Added in:* 2.2.9\
+*Parameters:*
+- *client* - The local player

+*Return:* The new role name to use for the local player.
+If you have no opinion (e.g. let other logic determine this) then don't return anything at all.

 ### TTTInformantDefaultScanStage(ply, oldRole, newRole)
 Called when an informant is trying to determine the default scan stage of a plyer.
 Used to override that value.\